paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 enum NetworkBridgeMessage {
     /// Report a cost or benefit of a peer.
 Negative values are costs, positive are benefits.
     ReportPeer(PeerSet, PeerId, cost_benefit: i32),
+    /// Disconnect a peer from the given peer-set without affecting their reputation.
+    DisconnectPeer(PeerSet, PeerId),
     /// Send a message to one or more peers on the validation peerset.
     SendValidationMessage([PeerId], ValidationProtocolV1),
     /// Send a message to one or more peers on the collation peerset.